 Local democracy in action

-The planning application for replacement windows on all blocks of flats on the Estate was submitted to Ealing Council in April 2018 and had still not finally been decided at the time of writing.
-Further information was provided at the Flats AGM.
+A planning application for replacement windows on all blocks of flats on the Estate was submitted to Ealing Council in April 2018 and had still not finally been decided at the time of writing.
+New efforts were under way in mid-2022 to agree an acceptable design with the Council’s planning officers.
 Click here for full details of the application on the Council website.
-12 March 2019
+Updated 25 June 2022

 In common with other organisations, HHGERA reviewed its data protection policy in light of new legislation that came into force on 25 May 2018.
 An outline of our approach was agreed at the Annual General Meeting on 19 April and can be found at www.hhgera.com/data-protection, along with the Association's formal Data Privacy Notice.
 24 May 2018